tagattie/FreeBSD-Electron/README.md

 # Electron port for FreeBSD
-This repository contains a port of electron for FreeBSD.
+This repository contains an experimental port of electron for FreeBSD.
 The port is largely based on:

 - chromium patch files from [www/chromium port](https://www.freshports.org/www/chromium/)
 - electron patch files by [@prash-wghats](https://github.com/prash-wghats/)